Please update your browser.

 Scher spent nearly a decade in public service.
 Nominated by President Clinton, he was confirmed by the United States Senate as U.S. Special Trade Ambassador and served as one of the lead U.S. negotiators on China's entry into the World Trade Organization.
 He previously served as the Chief of Staff for the U.S. Trade Representative and the U.S. Department of Commerce, Staff Director for the Senate Committee on Environment and Public Works and Chief of Staff to former U.S. Senator Max Baucus.

-Scher is a founder and the Chairman of the Greater Washington Partnership and serves on the Board of Trustees of American University and a member of the Board of Directors of the Economic Club of Washington, D.C., the Council on Foreign Relations and the Policy Advisory Board of the Biden Institute at the University of Delaware School of Public Policy.
+Scher is a founder and the Chairman of the Greater Washington Partnership and was appointed by U.S. Commerce Secretary Gina Raimondo to serve on the National Advisory Council on Innovation and Entrepreneurship (NAICE) in 2022.
+Scher is also a member of the Board of Directors of the health care provider Centivo, the Economic Club of Washington, D.C., the Council on Foreign Relations and the Policy Advisory Board of the Biden Institute at the University of Delaware School of Public Policy.

 Scher received his B.A. from American University and his J.D. from American’s Washington College of Law.